 Please text us at 617-292-0079 for approval on your repair and forms to fill out.
 Please insure all shipments to us.

-The good news is that most fine jewelry can be repaired and it’s reasonable to expect that you will need to maintain your fine jewelry piece.
-We will cover any reasonable repairs within 3 months.
-Stones over 3 pts (2mm) are not to be covered by M. Flynn.
+The good news is that most fine jewelry can be repaired, and it’s reasonable to expect that you will need to maintain your fine jewelry piece over its lifetime.
+While we always try to make any reasonable repairs free of charge, this may not always be possible.
 We strongly suggest our customers insure all significant pieces and all stones.
-Repairs needed after 3 months of the purchase date may be subject to minimal costs for materials and stones.
+Repairs may be subject to minimal costs for materials and stones.
 An estimate for the repair cost will be given prior to repair for customer approval.
-We ALWAYS make every effort to keep these costs low for our customers and try to fix issues in house within 2 weeks.
+We ALWAYS make every effort to keep these costs low for our customers and try to fix issues in house within 2-4 weeks.
 In some cases, we may need to send your piece to the designer for repair.
-In this case, the repair may take longer but our team will keep you up to date.
+In this case, the repair may take longer, but our team will keep you up to date.

-After 15-days, we will repair damaged fashion jewelry resulting from normal wear-and-tear for a minimal fee.
-We make every effort to keep this fee as low as possible for our customers.
-In addition to the M. Flynn brand, we represent high-quality fashion jewelry brands.
-M. Flynn makes every effort to repair everything sold in our store however, we cannot guarantee that all fashion pieces can be repaired.
-Our brands may be subject to their own individual repair policies and some pieces are only offered for one fashion season.
+M. Flynn makes every effort to repair everything sold in our store, however, we cannot guarantee that all fashion pieces can be repaired.
+Our brands may be subject to their own individual repair policies, and some pieces are only offered for one fashion season.
 In most cases, alterations cannot be made to these fashion pieces.

 M. Flynn stands behind our fine jewelry, however, like any piece of jewelry worn regularly, care is always required.
 Customers should expect to always maintain their treasured pieces.
 Metals may need to be re-plated or polished, stones may need to be replaced or reset, and prongs rebuilt.
 We can help with all your repair needs.
 M. Flynn recommends clients insure all jewelry of a certain value.
 Estate or antique jewelry should always be worn with great care.